schneems/ruby_view_server/readme.md

 Add another file to the `/views` directory with your name.
 Add some personalized content directly to the file.
 Pretend this is geocities and you're making a home-page.
 Try using different tags such as `<div>`, `<p>`, `<span>`, or look up tags to use on w3c.

 Use an array `[]` and the `each` method to output some content on your page in list items.
+For example:

     <ul>
-      <% ['apples', 'oranges', 'bananas'].each do |fruit|
+      <% ['apples', 'oranges', 'bananas'].each do |fruit| %>
         <li>I like to eat <%= fruit %></li>
       <% end %>
     </ul>

-After each change, you can run the generator and then refresh your browser.
+After each change, you can run the generator and open this page in your browser.

 If you get errors try re-running the generator and reading the error messages.
-You can add debugging `puts` statements in your view or the script to help you figure out what is going on
+You can add debugging `puts` statements in your view or the script to help you figure out what is going on.

 Commit the results to git